baiango/Godot-terrain-texture-tiling/README.md

 # terrain-texture-tiling

 It features:
+- 3 examples of the shader
 - No hard edges because of no UV rotation
 - No mini conditional branch so it's predictable for the GPU and the compiler(if any)
 - Easy to use yet flexible (Although there are hard coded numbers)
+- Tiny project size.
+The JPG is compressed by Guetzli and jpegtran 3.3.1.
+The EXR is compressed by PIZ lossless codec from Blender.
+(Because Godot 4 doesn't support lossy EXR for some reason)

 Drawbacks:
 - You have to duplicate the mesh and place below -0.05 Y or inside the mesh in order to get the shader read the Z-buffer.
 And that creates Z-fighting